Lecture 5 : Navigation

 - If you inspect the

-, there is a setRoute
+ShellContentof theMainPage, there is a setRouteattribute.

 <ShellContent